Emerging and disruptive technologies

 NATO Leaders also agreed at the 2021 Brussels Summit to establish a NATO Innovation Fund.
 The EUR 1 billion venture capital fund will provide strategic investments in start-ups developing dual-use emerging and disruptive technologies in areas that are critical to Allied security.
 The Fund will be the world’s first multi-sovereign venture capital fund.

-Many start-ups working on deep technologies (transformational technologies that solve important challenges through the convergence of breakthrough science and engineering) struggle to attract sufficient investment because of lengthy time-to-market timelines and the high capital intensity of their research.
+Many start-ups working on deep tech struggle to attract sufficient investment because of lengthy time-to-market timelines and the high capital intensity of their research.
 The NATO Innovation Fund will tackle this problem by leveraging its unique position as a patient investor with a 15-year run-time better suited to the extended time horizons necessary for deep-tech start-ups.
-It will focus on early-stage investments (i.e. pre-seed through Series A and follow-on), providing risk capital directly into these start-ups, while also having the ability to invest in other top-tier deep-tech venture capital funds that align with the Fund’s three strategic objectives:
+It will focus on early-stage investments (i.e., pre-seed through Series A and follow-on), providing risk capital directly into these start-ups, while also having the ability to invest in other top-tier deep-tech venture capital funds that align with the Fund’s three strategic objectives:

 - to seek out cutting-edge technological solutions that solve the Alliance’s defence and security challenges;